wilsonify/wilsonify.github.io/content/recipes/PEACHMINT SUN TEA131.md

 ## Instructions
 0. chop peaches into chunks

-1 Place the water and tea bags in a large container with a lid and set that fucker in the sun for 3
+1 Place the water and tea bags in a large container with a lid and set that  er in the sun for 3

 to 5 hours.
 No sunny spots where you stay?
 Just throw it in the fridge or leave it on the